wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V1.9: ??-????-2024 by Wavemotion Dave
+* Improvements to the TMS9900 CPU core to improve accuracy.
+* Added new global configuration default for frame skip (DSi, by default will disable frame skip and the DS-Lite/Phat will enable light frameskip).
+* Improved Disk menu handling to show free space and used space plus some instructions on how the paste buffer works.
+* Lots of cleanup and code comments added across the board.

 V1.8: 19-Feb-2024 by Wavemotion Dave
 * Improvements to the TMS9918a emulation to fix 5th sprite handling and improve collision detection.
 Megademo, Eric in Monsterland and Interceptor all work correctly now.
 * Fix for Robots of Death II so it starts properly (was hanging on Speech detection).